-It is true that with proper maintenance you can limit the corrosion that otherwise might take place.
-For example, by preventing spill from happening or reducing the humidity in the air.
+It is true that with proper rust prevention you can limit the corrosion that otherwise might take place.
+For example, by preventing spills from happening or reducing the humidity in the air.
 But even these measures are no match for the protection that industrial-strength paint provides to the metal itself.

 One method of rust prevention is known as galvanization.
 This is when another layer is added to the surface of metal such as zinc.
 Since zinc resists corrosion, it helps the metal to maintain its integrity.
 But if the metal cannot be galvanized, then you need to add rust prevention paint.